-Verizon reportedly offering Clearwire $1.5 billion for spectrum leasesAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reportedly offering Clearwire $1.5 billion for spectrum leasesAlex Wagner - Editorial Director of News and Content

 Today's shaping up to be a pretty crazy day in wireless.
 Shortly after Dish's attempt to one-up SoftBank with a $25.5 billion bid for Sprint, a new report from The Wall Street Journal claims that Verizon is interested in leasing spectrum from Clearwire.
 Details on the matter are still light, but the sources of the report claim that Verizon has offered to pay Clearwire $1.5 billion for spectrum leases.